dawsers/scroll/README.md

 However, those in full screen mode will recover that mode when focusing on them again.

+`fullscreen_on_request default|layout`: Default is `default`.
+This command/option controls what scroll does when an application requests full screen mode for a container.
+* `default`	uses `fullscreen workspace`, which is the best mode for performance.
+*scroll* only has to display one buffer peroutput, so this is probably the option to choose for applications that require the best performance and are GPU bound, like games.
+* `layout` fulfills the request using `fullscreen layout`, creating a full screen window in the tiling layout that scrolls with the rest.
+See the `fullscreen` command for more details.

 `maximize_if_single <true|false>`: Default value is `false`.
 If `true`, whenever there is a single tiling window in the workspace, it will be maximized, unless you explicitly resize	it.